NebraLtd/Helium-Guides/docs/outdoor-hotspot/quick-start.md

 **Step 9:** The setup should now be complete, it'll submit the details of the Hotspot to the Helium network and then within 15 minutes confirm it's added to the network.

 ![Android Placeholder](../media/screenshots/ios/hs-18.png  ':size=350')

+## Onboarding Video

+You can also watch this video to learn how to onboard the hotspot.
+This is using the Nebra Indoor Hotspot on Android, but the process is very similar for the Outdoor Hotspot and using iOS devices:

+<iframe width="560" height="560" src="https://www.youtube.com/embed/6pSKwtGAwDg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>